-The reference state typically has a somewhat open tree canopy and is dominated by drysite oaks, or a mixture of dry-site oaks and pines.
+The reference state typically has a somewhat open tree canopy dominated by dry-site oaks, or a mixture of dry-site oaks and pines.
 Though the natural vegetation often includes species with Blue Ridge affinities, such as chestnut oak (Quercus montana), these elements are very seldom as abundant as they are in the Blue Ridge proper.

 On account of the shallow effective rootzone and nutrient-poor substrate, trees grow slowly and generally have a stunted appearance.
 Species diversity tends to be very low in the canopy layer.
-Typical species include chestnut oak (Quercus montana), scarlet oak (Quercus coccinea), white oak (Quercus alba), and black oak (Quercus velutina).
-Pines (Pinus virginiana, P. echinata, P. strobus) are consistent in the canopy but their importance varies depending on aspect.
+Typical species include chestnut oak (Quercus montana), white oak (Quercus alba), scarlet oak (Quercus coccinea), and black oak (Quercus velutina).
+Pines (Pinus virginiana, P. echinata, P. taeda, and in parts of the extent, P. palustris) are consistent in the canopy but their importance varies depending on aspect.

-On south-facing exposures, the canopy tends to be more open and trees conspicuously stunted.
-Here, blackjack oak (Quercus marilandica) or post oak (Quercus stellata) often become more important, along with pines (P. virginiana, P. echinata, P. strobus).
-On west-facing exposures, pines are typically even more numerous, and on some of the driest sites, they may be codominant in the canopy.
+On south-facing exposures, the canopy tends to be more open.
+Here, blackjack oak (Quercus marilandica) or post oak (Quercus stellata) often become more important, along with pines (P. echinata, P. virginiana).
+On west-facing exposures, pines are typically even more numerous, and on some of the driest sites, they may be codominant or even dominant in the canopy.
+Over portions of the extent, in Alabama, western Georgia, and in portions of the Carolina Slate Belt as far north as North Carolina, longleaf pine (Pinus palustris) was once an import canopy species (along with aforementioned species) on highly dissected, dry landscapes of the Piedmont.
+Montane longleaf pine woodlands, as they are known, were particularly prevalent on south and west-facing exposures, and on narrow ridgetops.
+Longleaf pine has become less prevalent in these areas due mainly to fire suppression.